Siyanho/project/Part1.md

 ### 3.Normal computer mode:

 Normal computer models don't calculate which direction is correct, just completely random.

-So sometimes on the first round, the computer hits the wall!
+So sometimes on the first round, the computer hits the wall !
+Then game over.

-    '''python
+    '''
     if anwser2=='C':
           print('Please choose an Ordinary or Smart computer.') answer3=input('please enter O or S(capital letters):')